![]() |

 See also: XFTPS file system

-For special configuration see also FTP file system documentation.
+For advanced configuration see also FTP file system documentation.

 roots = [ 'C:/www-edit', 'xftp://me@myserver/root' ]